 How does it work?

-Unlike traditional loans, the entire transaction occurs online.
+Unlike traditional loans, the entire transaction of peer-to-peer lending occurs online.
 Borrowers must pass through the ever-evolving risk models developed by the P2P firms before being released onto the auction sites.
 The higher the risk category the lender falls into, the greater the potential return for the investor involved.
 The benefits are clear: borrowers are able to secure funding they would have struggled to obtain from traditional sources and investors gain higher short-term returns.
 The P2P platforms charge a transaction fee for introducing the lender and the borrower.

-P2P in the Invoice Finance Industry
+Peer-to-peer in the Invoice Finance Industry

 Peer-to-peer firms are emerging throughout the Invoice Finance industry with Market Invoice and Platform Black currently leading the way with their online invoice auction platforms.
 The process starts with an initial risk assessment of the transaction following which the approved invoices will be uploaded onto the respective auction platform.
 The P2P firms then seek to match the invoices with registered buyers.
 These buyers are able to review the transaction online, assess the risk, and if they wish to, proceed place a bid in the auction process.